Published June 13, 2007

 Trial and Error, Stockholm – Everyone born in Sweden since 1975 is registered in a large DNA file, and voices are raised that the police should have a DNA register over everyone living in Sweden.

-previous post on how clean and supervised Sweden is also reminded me on the PKU file: The PKU file is located at the Karolinska University hospital in Stockholm.
+The PKU file is located at the Karolinska University hospital in Stockholm.
 It was started in 1975 for medical research and everyone born since then is registered at birth.
 The file became more publicly known in 2003 when a popular politician was murdered and the file was used to identify her killer.
 It was also used in 2004 to identify the many victims of the tsunami in Thailand.

 That is all very well, and the PKU laboratory claim that they have no contact with the police and that they dont even know how many blood samples they have.
 But after 2004 high politicians and the police are increasingly advocating a police DNA file, where everyone living in Sweden should be included (nine million). ”It is irresponsible not to use new technology to solve crimes”, they say and continues ”If we are all registered, nobody is descriminated”.